OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ### Expectations

-One of the most critical aspects of *Sundered Shadows* is that the gamemaster has the final say over any rule, decision, or situation.
-If the GM wishes to change or houserule anything in the game, that is within the GM's purview.
+One of the most critical aspects of *Sundered Shadows* is that the gamemaster arbitrates everything and has the final say over any rule, decision, or situation.
+If the GM wishes to pass judgment, change, or houserule anything in the game, that is within the GM's purview.
 However, it's always best to set expectations and any rule changes before playing; a good session zero can be utilized this way.

 ## What do I need to play?